The Executioner and Her Way of Life: Animation

-One of the main challenges for the adaptation was the visual portrayal of the story's magic system.
-After consulting with Sato, Kawasaki decided to preserve the rapid incantation style of the original novels while also focusing on aesthetic appeal; he compared the final result to computer code.
+One of the adaptation's primary challenges was the visual portrayal of the story's magic system.
+After consulting with Sato, Kawasaki opted to preserve the rapid incantation style of the novels while emphasizing aesthetic appeal.
+He compared the final result to computer code rendered with a "sci-fi angle".
+Another challenge mentioned by Yasukawa was depicting scenes set in the past.
+Because these moments were central to the narrative, he had to consult extensively with Kawasaki to portray them well.